 Every time we sit down to eat, we can stand up for the earth and all of its inhabitants simply by leaving animals off our plates.

-Compassion Over Killing’s informative Eating Sustainably brochure is packed with facts about how we can protect the planet with our forks.
+Compassion Over Killing’s informative Eating Sustainably brochure is packed with facts about how we can protect the environment with our forks.
 It features the latest scientific reports on how shifting towards a vegetarian diet is vital for the long-term health of our world.
 Visit our marketplace to download a free copy or purchase these flyers in bulk.